1. The Fatty Food: Movie Theater Popcorn With Butter

-Just the aroma alone of the high-fat popcorn tempts you as you walk into the theater.
-But even the microwave popcorn with “movie theater” or “blast o butter” in the name is shockingly high in fat: 12 grams of fat (including 3 grams of saturated fat and 4 grams of trans fat).
+You probably know that those pumps of liquid butter at the theater concession stand are a fat trap.
+But even microwave popcorn with “movie theater butter” or “Blast O Butter” is shockingly high in fat.
+Some varieties have 12 grams (including 3 grams of saturated fat and 4 grams of trans fat).

-No one can eat just one potato chip, can they?
-Some people crave the crunchy combination of fried potato and salt at a nutritional cost of 10 grams of fat per ounce.
+The beloved combination of fried potatoes and salt comes at a nutritional cost of 10 grams of fat per ounce.

 Lighten It Up: Nowadays almost every brand of potato chips has a baked option, which usually clocks in with 3 grams of fat per ounce.
 If that doesn’t satisfy your chip craving, sample some of the light chip options, with 4 grams of fat or less per ounce.

 Before you serve up some pigs in a blanket, you should know that three links of regular pork sausage have about 24 grams of fat (8 grams of saturated fat).

 Lighten It Up: Choose turkey sausage for a savory alternative.
 It typically has the same herbs and spices as pork sausage, and three links have only about 7 grams of fat (2 grams of saturated fat).